itz-Priyanshu5/sigma_demo/README.md

 # sigma_demo
-this is to learn git and github
+this is to learn git & github.